Professor Stephen May

 PhD (Bristol), MEd (Massey), BAHons (Victoria), BA, DipTchg

-Stephen May is a Professor in Te Puna Wānanga (School of Māori and Indigenous Education) in the Faculty of Education and Social Work.
-He is an international authority on language rights, language policy, bilingualism and bilingual education and critical multicultural approaches to education and, to date, has published 25 books and over 100 articles and chapters in these areas.
+Stephen May is a Professor in Te Puna Wānanga (School of Māori and Indigenous Education) in the Faculty of Education and Social Work and Director of the Faculty’s Te Tai Tokerau Campus.
+He is an international authority on language rights, language policy, bilingualism and bilingual education and critical multicultural approaches to education and, to date, has published 27 books and over 100 articles and chapters in these areas.

 In 2008, he was a Fulbright Senior Scholar, based at Arizona State University and City University New York, and in 2016 he was a Visiting Scholar at the University of the Basque Country, San Sebastian.

-Stephen began his professional career in the 1980s as a secondary teacher of English and ESL in New Zealand and has subsequently taught in universities in New Zealand, Britain, USA and Canada.
-From 1993-2001 he taught in the Sociology Department, University of Bristol, UK, where he remains affiliated with the Centre for the Study of Ethnicity and Citizenship, and from 2001-2009 he was Foundation Professor of Language and Literacy Education at the University of Waikato.
+Stephen began his professional career as a secondary teacher of English and ESL in New Zealand and has subsequently taught in universities in New Zealand, Britain, USA and Canada.
+The latter include the Sociology Department of the University of Bristol, UK, where he remains affiliated with the Centre for the Study of Ethnicity and Citizenship, and the University of Waikato, where he was Foundation Professor of Language and Literacy Education.

 - h index (Google Scholar)